sebasvila/fif/content/posts/more-power-hacksaw/index.md

 - uniz hacksaw
 keywords:
 - O2 steel
-- hacksaw
+- Uniz 14" hacksaw
 ---

-The work on the power hacksaw is slowly advancing.
+The work on the power hacksaw is slowly moving forward.
 The saw was completely disassembled and cleaned.
 It was really dirty, full of chips and old grease.
 Just to show the state, look at the cutting fluid tank absolutely full of chips.
 The last owner shouldn't be very proud of it...

-{{< image classes="fig-100 clear"  src="/fotos/serra-uniz/P1040394.JPG" thumbnail-with="75%" >}}
+{{< figure src="P1040394.JPG"
+    title="An extremly dirty cutting fluid tank of the hacksaw" >}}

-After disassembling the general state observed is good enough for a maybe 50 or 60 years old saw.
+After disassembling, the general state observed is good enough for a maybe 50 or 60 years old saw.
 Most of sliding parts are well fitted.
-However we observed some slightly worn shafts.
-We turned a couple of new shafts in AISI O2 steel that have been heat treated after adjusting them.
-Here you have a picture of an old shaft (on top) and its replacement:
+However we observed a worn wrist pin.
+We turned a new thick pins using AISI O2 steel.
+After that, it has been heat treated and fitted to size.
+Here you have a picture of an old wrist pin (on top) and its replacement:

-{{< image classes="fig-100 clear"  src="/fotos/serra-uniz/P1040541.JPG" thumbnail-with="75%" >}}
+{{< figure src="P1040541.JPG"
+    title="The replaced wrist pin"
+	caption="On top, the old wrist pint.
+On bottom, the new replacement." >}}

 The other part worn is the big bronze nut of the feed screw.
 It is an ACME nut of 1 1/4in and 6tpi.
 There is no replacement part and is a